aristanetworks/atd-public/topologies/datacenter/labguides/source/aa-cvp_upgrade.rst

 * Next we will perform the following steps in the Terminal

    #.
-Check CVP server version number
+Check CVP server current version number
    #.
 Clone example scripts repo
    #.
 Download the CVP upgrade file from arista.com
    #.
 Transfer the upgrade file to the CVP server